 - Remember to soak your beans at least 6-8 hours before cooking.
 Add a teaspoon of baking soda to your beans during the time you soak.
 This step will help to soften the beans.

 - You can also use canned red beans for this curry.
 It will save you from preparation time.
 Even if you forget to soak your beans, you can cook this curry using canned beans.

-Well, above are some of the tips that are better knowing before cooking this Sri Lankan style red kidney beans curry.
-Finally, it is a protein-packed curry with thick gravy that suits rice and even some flatbreads such as Prata, chapati and other Indian roti.
+Well, above are some of the tips that are better known before cooking this Sri Lankan style red kidney beans curry.
+Finally, it is a protein-packed curry with thick gravy that suits rice and even some flatbreads such as Prata, chapati , and other Indian roti.

 Red kidney beans curry recipe

 1 big onion

 1 sprig of curry leaves